 But 17 years on, and the sneaker landscape is markedly different.
 In 2014, Shox did re-emerge briefly as a blip on the radar, but perhaps Nike was a few years too early (who would bet against these selling out if released today)?
 At New York Fashion Week SS18 in September, our intrepid street style photographers spotted more than just one pair of Shox in the streets of Manhattan, while in July, Sean Wotherspoon, currently working with Nike on his own retro project, uploaded a screenshot of the shoes on NikeiD along with the caption, “2017 Shox are coming back, just like middle school days!”

-Wotherspoon’s quote would prove prophetic as Michael Spillane, Nike’s president of product and categories, confirmed last month: “We’re bringing back the Shox, a model with unmatched propulsive feel and a striking aesthetic.”
+Wotherspoon’s quote would prove prophetic as Michael Spillane, Nike’s president of product and categories, confirmed: “We’re bringing back the Shox, a model with unmatched propulsive feel and a striking aesthetic.”
 For “striking” aesthetic, see also: “batshit crazy”.

-In 2017, the year where it’s once again cool to wear Von Dutch hats and Sketchers, what other sneaker evokes memories of the mid-00s more vividly than the Nike Shox?
-All we need next are flip phones and velour tracksuits.
+In 2018, the year where it’s once again cool to wear Sketchers, what other sneaker evokes memories of the mid-00s more vividly than the Nike Shox?
+All we need next are flip phones and velour tracksuits to complete the Nike Shox comeback, which is coming whether you like it or not.

 Can you buy a celeb’s influence?
 No, but you can buy their sneakers.